- Understanding SR-22 insurance in Colorado

 How much does SR-22 insurance cost in Colorado?

-While filing an SR-22 form is typically inexpensive, the associated fines and increased insurance rates are costly.
-On average, SR-22 insurance in Colorado is $3,150 but varies significantly based on the driver and infraction.
+Filing an SR-22 form doesn't cost much, but the fines and increased insurance rates can be expensive.
+On average, SR-22 insurance in Colorado costs $3,150 per year, but the actual rate depends on the driver and the specific violation.

 Average SR-22 insurance cost in Colorado by violation